-The OECD has launched a programme to advance the integration of Responsible Business Conduct (RBC) considerations and supply chain due diligence into public procurement policies and processes.
+The OECD has launched a programme to advance the integration of Responsible Business Conduct (RBC), in particular risk-based due diligence, into public procurement policies and processes.

-1) In 2019-2020, the OECD will take stock of existing practices in countries to integrate RBC considerations into public procurement policies and practices.
-The research and data collection will be a basis for:
+The OECD is taking stock of existing practices in countries to integrate RBC objectives in public procurement policies and practices.
+The research and data collection is a basis for:

 • the report Integrating Responsible Business Conduct in Public Procurement